-If you consider yourself a follower of Jesus, here is something to consider: Do you really believe that Jesus is uniquely different and superior to any other person or believe system?
-And if so, are we arrogant in thinking this?
+If you consider yourself a follower of Jesus, here is something to consider: Do you really believe that Jesus is uniquely different and superior to any other person or belief system?
+And if so, is it arrogant to think this?
 Is faith in Christ just another option in the spiritual smorgasbord set before us?
 What is wrong with someone choosing a different option?

-These are questions that we need to think through as God gives us opportunities to talk with others about Jesus.
+These are questions that need to be thought through as God gives you opportunities to talk with others about Jesus.
 The Bible is clear about the exclusive claims of Jesus.
-Do we believe that what it says is true for everyone or just true for us?

-In the fall, I was working out in my neighborhood gym and entered into a conversation with a student from the University of Central Florida (UCF).
-I noticed that he had an accent, so I asked him where he was from.
-He answered that he was from a Middle Eastern nation.
-He was wearing a cross on his neck so I asked if he was a Christian.
-He said yes and that he grew up going to the Catholic Church in his country.
+One fall, I began a conversation with a student from the University of Central Florida (UCF) at my neighborhood gym.
+Noticing his accent, I asked him where he was from.
+He answered that he was from the Middle East.
+He wore a cross on his neck, so I asked if he was a Christian.
+He said yes; he’d grown up going to the Catholic Church in his country.

-He shared with me a little of what it is like growing up in that part of the world.
-He began to tell me how in America we don’t realize how good we have it.
-He mentioned to me friends of his from other Middle Eastern countries who daily live with the uncertainty of violence and others that have died from it.
-I told him that God had used him to remind me of the need to pray for Christians and for the spread of the gospel of Jesus Christ in the Middle East.
+He shared with me about what growing up in that part of the world was like.
+He told me we don’t realize how good we have it in America.
+His friends in other Middle Eastern countries live under violence and death.
+I told him that God used him to remind me of the need to pray for Christians and for the spread of the good news of Jesus Christ in the Middle East.

-I went on to tell him that I do not like to talk to people about religion either.
+I then told him that I do not like to talk to people about religion either.
 He gave me a strange look that seemed to say, “Then what have we been talking about?”
-I told him that to me religion is centered on man and it focuses on man’s attempts to appease, to find approval, to gain a right standing, or reach God in his own efforts (for instance, the five pillars of Islam or the baptism of Hindus in the Ganges River to wash away their sins).
-I told him that Christianity is radically different for it not focused on man’s efforts but God making a way for people to have a relationship with Him.
+I told him that to me, religion is centered on man and it focuses on man’s attempts to find approval, gain a right standing or reach God based on his own efforts (for instance, the five pillars of Islam or the baptism of Hindus in the Ganges River to wash away their sins).
+I told him that Christianity is radically different: it’s not focused on man’s efforts but on God making a way for people to have a relationship with Him.

-Then I began to share with him the simple message of the gospel as I said that all people share these three things in common:
+Then I began to share with him the good news of Jesus and said that all people share these three things in common:

-In light of this universal human predicament, God has made a way for us to be forgiven of our sins and reconciled to God.
-In His love, God sent His Son to die for our sins and whoever believes in Him shall have eternal life (John 3; 16).
+In light of this universal human predicament, God has made a way for the forgiveness of sins and for being made right with Him.
+In His love, God sent His Son to die for our sins, and whoever believes in Him shall have eternal life (John 3:16).

-As I was sharing these points he was nodding his head in agreement.
-Yet the conversation would shift on what I said next.
+As I was sharing these points, he was nodding his head in agreement.
+Yet the conversation shifted on what I said next.

 Then he asked me, "What makes Christianity different?"